eliasdejong/viperlith/docs/HTML_STREAMING.md

 Having the ability to render any HTML through templates, what do we need state on the client for?
 We can keep all state in the backend and simply send down the declarative HTML for what the client is supposed to see at any given moment over SSE.
 This drastically simplifies the picture on the client.

 To give an idea for the sequence of events:
-1. The client connects for the first time, requesting the stream via `/updates`.
+1. The client connects for the first time, issuing a `GET` to `/updates`.
 2. The server responds with the `text/event-stream` response type, and `Connection: Keep-Alive`, meaning the connection stays open.
 3. The server continuously "pushes" an update of the screen over the SSE stream, anytime a resource on the server changes, necessitating a re-render.
 4. During this time, the client may be able to interact with the server via buttons etc. These send regular short-lived POST requests.